formats back

 Diving has tainted its reputation

 Already seen as a kid’s sport in most of the country, soccer’s reputation among Americans has been tarnished by the many examples of diving, the act of feigning or exaggerating injury to have an opposing player disqualified.
-Particularly to fans of a more hands-on sport like American football, the diving and acting sometimes seen in soccer paints a dishonest and underhanded image of the sport.
+Particularly to fans of a more hands-on sport like American football, the diving and acting sometimes seen in soccer paint a dishonest and underhanded image of the sport.
 Many Americans have difficulty getting behind a sport that, to them, encourages cheating.

 Americans prefer their own more culturally ingrained sports